-No, we’re not suggesting you morph into an over enthusiastic children’s TV presenter or clown… But there are some simple ways you can show your roomie a little more love, and become an all-round awesome person to live with.
+We're not suggesting you morph into a clown (or equally overenthusiastic personality), but there are some simple ways you can show your roomie a little more love – and become an all-round (more) awesome person to live with.

 1. Celebrate each other

 When you’re living with someone it’s inevitable that some of your big life moments end up being experienced together – the big promotions, big break ups and the big dates... and who can forget the flatmate lockdown we've just witnessed?!